Common Career Mistakes and How to Avoid Them

 Stagnation

-Insufficient personal growth can make employees uncompetitive within an organization as well as on the job market.
+Insufficient personal growth can make employees uncompetitive, both inside an organization as well as on the job market.

-- Get Mentoring: Find someone to mentor you who can offer guidance, collaborations, connections or identify areas for improvement.
+- Seek Mentoring: Find someone to mentor you who can offer direction, assistance, collaborations, connections or identify areas for improvement.

-- Continuing Your Education: Take additional courses, certificates, or degrees program relevant to the field.
+- Continuing Your Education: Take additional courses, certificates or degrees that are pertinent to the profession.

 Negativity

 Negativity isn’t a part of any work environment.
-It causes people to feel uncomfortable and makes communication difficult and limiting chances to grow.
-Aside from destroying relationships with colleagues and supervisors, it can potentially lead to the professional stagnation.
+It can make people feel uncomfortable making communications difficult and hinders potential for growth.
+Aside from destroying relationships with peers and supervisors which could result in a slowing down your career.

-- Get help when you can You can ask a mentor for advice or ask your colleagues for advice.
+- Seek out help where possible Find a mentor to ask for advice or ask your colleagues for suggestions.

 Overcommitting Workload